vinaya-class/vinaya-class.github.io/src/14-arguments-1.md

 Insulting him face-to-face is *Pc 2*, whether he is biased or not.

-### Non-offences
+### Non-offenses

-It is not an offence to voice criticism when the official is habitually acting out of bias -- desire, aversion, delusion or fear.
+It is not an offense to voice criticism when the official is habitually acting out of bias -- desire, aversion, delusion or fear.

 Such as favouritism when assigning the best dwellings to bhikkhus he likes, or